sjalq/mcp-neo4j/servers/mcp-neo4j-cypher/README.md

-# Neo4j MCP Server
+# 🔍⁉️ Neo4j MCP Server

-## Overview
+## 🌟 Overview

-A Model Context Protocol (MCP) server implementation that provides database interaction and allows graph exploration capabilities through neo4j.
-This server enables running Cypher graph queries, analyzing complex domain data, and automatically generating business insights that can be enhanced with Claude's analysis when an Anthropic API key is provided.
+A Model Context Protocol (MCP) server implementation that provides database interaction and allows graph exploration capabilities through Neo4j.
+This server enables running Cypher graph queries, analyzing complex domain data, and automatically generating business insights that can be enhanced with Claude's analysis.

-## Components
+## 🧩 Components

-### Resources

-### Prompts
-The server provides a demonstration prompt:
-- `mcp-demo`: Interactive prompt that guides users through database operations
-  - Generates appropriate database schemas and sample data

-### Tools
+### 🛠️ Tools

-The server offers six core tools:
+The server offers these core tools:

-#### Query Tools
+#### 📊 Query Tools
 - `read-neo4j-cypher`
    - Execute Cypher read queries to read data from the database
    - Input: